VerKnowSys/svdOS/README.md

+## Known issues/ problems:

+* After installation default SSH port (22) is switched to ServeD SSH port (60022).

+* `setup-dedicated-system` manages `~/.ssh/config` entries automatically - in case of interruption or crash caused by an error - it doesn't invoke any cleanup, hence config has to be fixed manually.

 ## My other projects that are part of the system:

 * [Shable](https://github.com/VerKnowSys/Shable) - "Ansible" compliant software written in pure `sh`.